moby/moby/docs/man/docker-run.1.md

 environment variables that are available for the process that will be launched inside of the container.

+   The container_uuid is set automatically with a 32 character truncated Container ID in standard UUID format.

 **--entrypoint**=""
    Overwrite the default ENTRYPOINT of the image